 Pollution: You can identify all the pollution sources in a city, county or zip code in the U.S. using the EPA's Envirofacts Quick Start! search.

 REITs: The National Association of Real Estate Investment Trusts (NAREIT) posts lots of REIT-related information, especially in the "Documents on Demand" section.
 The site also has a bibliographic database called RealSource that lets you search for journal articles related to all aspects of real estate, but you have to get a password (which takes 24-hours and I think costs money if you go beyond the 30-day trial period).
 Standard & Poor's rates stock and debt issued by REITs.
-Subscribers can get deep data on REITs from the CRSP/Ziman Real Estate Data Series.
+Subscribers can get deep data on REITs from the CRSP/Ziman Real Estate Database.

 Sale Prices: Many states and municipalities provide free searches to find records of real property sales, including sale prices; BRP Publications posts annotated links to many of these Web sites (choose the state and then find the "Real Estate" links).
 For private homes, you can also use Zillow.
 In addition, all the fee-based databases discussed in the "Title Searches" section, below, also provide sale prices.